Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 ``amd_prefcore=disable``

-For systems that support ``amd-pstate`` preferred core, the core rankings will always be advertised by the platform.
+For systems that support ``amd-pstate`` preferred core, the woke core rankings will always be advertised by the woke platform.
 But OS can choose to ignore that via the kernel parameter ``amd_prefcore=disable``.

 User Space Interface in ``sysfs`` - General